Oven Thermometers

 Best Overall: ThermoPro TP-16 Digital Oven Thermometer

-Since oven temperatures can vary widely from one oven to the next, the home cook needs to keep track of their oven’s temperature so they can make adjustments as necessary.
-And the best way to do that is by using a quality oven thermometer that’s extremely accurate.
-That’s what we went in search for and that’s what we found when we discovered this quality oven thermometer.
-It’s a digital model so that it has a 1-degree resolution and is accurate to within 1.8-degrees Fahrenheit north or south of the temperature set.
+The best way to keep track of your oven’s temperature is by using a quality oven thermometer.
+That’s what we found when we discovered this ThermoPro thermometer.
+It’s a digital model so that it has a 1-degree resolution and is accurate within 1.8-degrees Fahrenheit north or south of the temperature set.
 This is a whole lot better than ovens internal temperature monitoring systems that can be off by 25-degrees or more.

 Accurate temperature readings aren’t the only thing worth noting about this thermometer, however.
 It also has a host of other features that make it easy to use.
-One of the first features that can be found on this model includes a timer mode.
-A timer mode that can count down or up to 99-hours and 59-minutes, although we doubt that anyone would need to cook anything for that length of time.
-Another key feature of this model is that it comes with a durable probe, a probe that’s inserted right into the food being cooked.
-This allows the consumer to accurately gauge the temperature of the food being cooked, so they can know when it’s done.
+One of the first features is timer mode.
+Timer mode that can count down or up to 99-hours and 59-minutes, although we doubt that anyone would need to cook anything for that length of time.
+Another key feature of this model is that it comes with a durable probe.
+This allows you to accurately gauge the temperature of the food, so you can know when it’s ready.

-Another thing worth mentioning about this thermometer is that it comes with preset USDA approved temperatures, so the consumer doesn’t have to spend all of their time looking at what temperature chicken, pork or beef should be cooked at to ensure that it’s safe to eat.
+Another thing worth mentioning about this thermometer is that it comes with preset USDA approved temperatures.
+This saves your time looking at what temperature chicken, pork or beef should be cooked at to ensure that it’s safe to eat.
 This thermometer’s meat probe and wire are also extremely durable and are designed to withstand temperatures up to 716-degrees Fahrenheit.
 All of these reasons, and a few more that we haven’t mentioned, make this one of the easiest and best oven thermometers currently available.

 What we liked about it